AsifRashid01/Web-Security/Week7/README.md

 ## Pentesting Report

-1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
+1. (Required) WordPress <= 4.3 - Authenticated Shortcode Tags Cross-Site Scripting (XSS)
+  - [ ] Summary: An Cross Site Scripting (XSS) vulnerability that allows malicious script tags to be put in the HTML body and be executed.
+This can be done by abusing the way unclosed HTML elements during the processing of shortcode tags are mishandled.
+In this example, when user hovers over the infected HTML, an alert window appears.
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.3
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Create a post and enter the following script in the content: [caption width="3" caption='<a href="' ">]</a><a href="http://onmouseover='alert(1)'">Xss!</a>

+  When user hovers over the text, the injected code will execute.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID